opencb/genome-maps/README.md

 # How to build
 Genome Maps is developed in HTML5, therefore it is mainly developed in JavaScript and makes a heavy usage of HTML and CSS.
 It uses [Bower](http://bower.io/) as building tool.
 Genome Maps also requires of [OpenCB JSorolla](https://github.com/opencb/jsorolla) to be built, this is a JavaScript library developed for several OpenCB web-based projects, this can be found as Git submodule in Genome Maps.

-Stable releases are merged and tagged at **_master_** branch, you are encourage to use latest stable release for production.
+Stable releases are merged and tagged at **_master_** branch, you are encouraged to use latest stable release for production.
 Current active development is carried out at **_develop_** branch, only building is guaranteed and bugs are expected, use this branch for development or for testing new functionalities.
 The only dependency of Genome Maps from OpenCB is JSorolla.
 Genome Maps **_master_** branch depends on stable branches in JSorolla, while **_develop_** branch of Genome Maps depends on JSorolla **_develop_**.

 ### Prerequisites
 The following technologies are needed to build Genome Maps: [Node.js](https://nodejs.org/), [npm](https://www.npmjs.com/) and [Bower](http://bower.io/).